 With a billion smokers around the world and millions of people working in the tobacco supply chain – from farms to retail shops – there are many interested parties and many views on the role of tobacco in society.
 We work hard to listen and to formulate thoughtful positions on topics that are often controversial.
 Needless to say, we want to participate in discussions and share our perspectives with policy makers.
 We are particularly active with respect to policies regarding less harmful alternatives to cigarettes, trade and fiscal matters, and intellectual property.

-We also share progress on our sustainability practices, as in our 2015 Communication on Progress to the United Nations Global Compact.
+We also share progress on our sustainability practices, as in our Sustainability Report.
 By pursuing a dialogue with our external stakeholders, we aim to ensure our programs and priorities are aligned with societal expectations.

 We have a Code of Conduct which we call our Guidebook for Success.
 All of our 80,000 employees receive it and must respect its principles.